SEL-Columbia/modelrunner/README.md

 See fabfile.py for more automated deployment details/options.

-For production deployments, we suggest using [nginx](http://wiki.nginx.org) as your primary static file server.
-See the sample devops/modelrunner.nginx config file for a sample nginx config.
+For production deployments, we use [nginx](http://wiki.nginx.org) as the static file server on the primary and worker servers.
+See the sample devops/<primary|worker>.nginx config file for details.

 Redis is hosted on the primary server, so you'll want to secure access to the redis port (default 6379) and only allow requests to it from worker ip addresses.
 Using ufw for firewall protection with ports secured, this should allow redis access for the worker (to be run on primary server running Ubuntu):